sodonnel/data-factory/README.md

 # DataFactory

-DataFactory is a simple Ruby gem that generates data random test data and inserts it into database tables.
+DataFactory is a simple Ruby gem that generates random test data and inserts it into database tables.
 It was created to help with unit testing in a project that had database tables having many (50+) columns, and manually crafing insert statements was tedious and error prone.

 DataFactory reads the table definition from the database, and generates random values for all not null columns.
 It inserts this data into the table, while providing the option of specifying non-random defaults.